 As popular and loved as they are, these Asian big cats are faced with annihilation.

-According to Greenpeace, (the largest independent environmental organization in the world), there are only 400 Sumatran tigers left in the world.
+According to Greenpeace, there are only 400 Sumatran tigers left in the world.

 On the Verge of Extinction

 Tigers are prey for illegal traders and poachers.
 These wild cats are forced to compete for space with humans as a result of the deforestation of their natural habitat.

 Three species of tigers have already become extinct in the last 70 years: Bali, Caspian and Javan.

 There are only six remaining species and they are on the verge of extinction due to poaching and habitat loss.

 The World Wildlife Fund provides ways you can help.
 Here is a link to their website: World Wildlife Fund